Discover APS Option Schools and Programs

 Virginia Preschool Initiative (VPI)

 The funds that support VPI have various criteria that must be taken into consideration before offering acceptance to any child.
+To be considered for VPI, families must complete a phone screening to determine eligibility and submit the required documents.

 - Proof of the child’s age and legal name